tengyaolong2000/tengyaolong2000/README.md

 ### Hi there 👋

-I'm a 3rd year Data Science and Artificial Intelligence student at Nanyang Technological University
+I'm a Final year Data Science and Artificial Intelligence student at Nanyang Technological University

-- 🌱 I’m currently doing research on AI in quantitative finance.
+- 🌱 I have done doing research on AI in quantitative finance.
+- I am currently doing research on foundational models and AI agents

 ====================================================